JBeggs/docker-django-react-web-application/README.md

 Conetnt is managed by django and it's built in admin panel

-DRF has api endpoints to manage page content, article content nad user details
+DRF has api endpoints to manage page content, article content and user details

 Starting adding a basic messaging system o the articles, logged in user can leave a message